johanns/libepaper/docs/DRIVER.md

 # Driver Development Guide

-A comprehensive guide to writing custom display drivers for libepaper2.
+A comprehensive guide to writing custom display drivers for libepaper.

 ## Table of Contents